 There have not been a significant number of malpractice cases involving telemedicine.
 Yet all malpractice claims are complex.

-If you think that your doctor has harmed you the use of telemedicine becomes just one factor in a sea of factors that our office considers when evaluating your case.
+If you think that your doctor has harmed you the use of telemedicine becomes just one factor in a sea of factors that our New York medical malpractice law office considers when evaluating your case.

 Don’t do guesswork.
 Contact our office to schedule a case review today.